What Is Ginseng? 5 Ginseng Health Benefits Plus Side Effects

 Ginseng is like a fine wine- the older it is, the better and more expensive.
 But it has to stay in the ground for a long time before receiving its positive benefits.
 Whether eaten raw, in a tea or as part of a soup, this magical plant has the potential to enhance your overall well-being and improve your quality of life.
 How exactly does this plant work, you may ask?
 Let’s get to the root of it.

 What Is The Ginseng Plant?

 Herbal extracts of the plant are made by drying its root and roots hairs.
 There are many plants that are referred to as ginseng, like Siberian ginseng and Brazilian ginseng, but they don’t actually contain the key necessary component, ginsenosides.
 Ginsenosides are presumed to be the active component of ginseng.
-The ginseng plant is full of benefits for the entire body, including the brain.
-Many people combine ginseng and gingko to enhance its ability to improve concentration and learning.
-It has even been used to improve athletic performance.
-However, there is no scientific evidence that ginseng is what it claims to be.

 Where Does Ginseng Grow?

 The American Ginseng plant typically grows in North America in deciduous forests, which lose their leaves every year.
 These forests range from the Midwest to Maine.
 Ginseng also grows in eastern Canada.
 The panax ginseng plant grows naturally, mainly in cooler regions in Asia, such as China, Korea, Bhutan and Siberia.